 |Home | Blog Index | Blog Archives | Christianity & Faith Essays

 My shift in observing philosophy comes to full fruition this week as the first true high-probability tornado setup of 2011 arrives in the Great Plains today.
-One year ago, such an event would have meant a no-brainer weather expedition down I-44 starting early in the morning.
-But not this year - I will be staying home from today's expedition day in Oklahoma and Kansas.
+One year ago, such an event would have meant a no-brainer storm photography expedition down I-44 starting early in the morning.
+But not this year - I will be staying home from today's storm photography day in Oklahoma and Kansas.
 My intention this year, for reasons I've gone into detail about previously, is to focus on the lower-probability yet lesser-covered Midwestern aspects of these systems - which we will have here tomorrow (Friday the 15th).